DissonantVoid/DVs-Behavior-Tree/addons/DVs_behavior_tree/docs/contribution.md

 # Contribution
 Any help is welcome and appreciated.
-You can check the [roadmap](roadmap.md) for ideas.\
+You can check the [github issues](https://github.com/DissonantVoid/DVs-Behavior-Tree/issues) for ideas.\
 For pull requests please open an issue first to discuss your feature unless it's a simple bug fix or correction.

 ## Contribution Guidelines
 - Avoid asserting or crashing, prefer pushing errors/warnings in the editor and working around user error at run-time.
-- Color palette used: `#af9dd9` for primary color, `#4a4563` for secondary.
-Other colors can be added as needed.
 - If a function of a base class is intended to be overridden by derived classes, place a "# override" comment above it.

 ### Style Guide